-Six months e Six months ended 30 June
+Six month 30 Ju

 HK\$ million 2021 2020 Inc./(Dec.) %

 Hong Kong Station Commercial Businesses

 Station Retail Rental Revenue 808 1,183 (31.7)

 Advertising Revenue 344 213 61.5

 Telecommunication Income 302 365 (17.3)

 Other Station Commercial Income 42 48 (12.5)

 Total Revenue 1,496 1,809 (17.3)

 EBITDA 1,276 1,549 (17.6)

 EBIT 1,145 1,334 (14.2)

 EBITDA Margin (in %) 85.3% 85.6% (0.3)% pt.

 EBIT Margin (in %) 76.5% 73.7% 2.8% pts.

-In the first half of 2021, total revenue from all Hong Kong station commercial activities decreased year-on-year by 17.3% to HK\$1,496 million.
+In the first half of 2021, total revenue from all Hong Kong station commercial activities decreased year on year by 17.3% to HK\$1,496 million.
 This was mainly attributable to the loss of rental revenue resulting from the suspension of cross-boundary rail services following boundary closures as well as on-going rental concessions granted to shop tenants whose businesses have been impacted by the pandemic.

 Rental revenue from station shops was HK\$808 million, representing a decrease of 31.7% compared to the same period last year.
 This was primarily attributed to the fact that January 2020 was still a normal month before the outbreak of the pandemic.
 Despite a general recovery in Domestic Service station retail sales, the economic and operating environments remain largely unfavourable.
-As a result, we continue to foster relationships with existing tenants and attract new tenants by offering flexible and/or shorter-term leases, particularly to small and medium enterprises.
+As a result, we continue to foster relationships with existing tenants and attract new tenants by offering flexible and/ or shorter-term leases, particularly to small and medium enterprises.
 Since the COVID-19 outbreak in the beginning of 2020, we have offered rental relief to affected tenants, further demonstrating our commitment to helping our business partners persevere in the current business climate.
 We also continued reviewing our station tenant mix to enhance customer appeal and drive rental revenue.
 As at 30 June 2021, the total number of retail shops in our stations was 1,543, covering 68,062 square metres of station retail area.
 The increase in the number of station shops compared with the first six months of 2020 was mainly due to the opening of the full Tuen Ma Line.
 The rental reversion and average occupancy rates in our station kiosks for the first half of 2021 were -17.5% and 98.1%, respectively.

 This year, MTR has collaborated with Kerry Logistics Network Limited to launch an online-to-offline ("O2O") retail platform which aims to change the online shopping experience with a new, one-stop fulfilment solution that brings ease and expediency to online consumption.
 "Kerry Express @ MTR Shops" outlets offer self-service pick-up units along with interactive screens that allow for instant purchase and pick-up of a range of products.
 By purchasing online from Kerry Logistics' quality partner brands, customers can choose to pick up their products in any "Kerry Express @ MTR Shops" outlet.
-Eight of these
+Eight of these O2O outlets have commenced service at MTR stations across Hong Kong since May 2021, with a total of 13 set to open within this year.